-Included within Intangible assets is cost of manufacturing rights and know-how to a range of disinfection and cleaning products which address the animal healthcare market.
-The carrying amount of this asset is £2,510,681.
+Included within patents and licences is the cost of manufacturing rights and know-how to the range of disinfection and cleaning products which address the animal healthcare market.
+The carrying amount of this asset is £2.510m.
 This acquired intellectual property has an indefinite life, and as such has been tested for impairment in accordance with IAS 36.
-For this purpose, the value of the asset has been evaluated by reference to the benefits of future profit and cash flows arising from sale of the products over a five-year period.
-Historic trading performance has been referred to in forecasting future turnover and gross margin percentages.
-These forecasts have been supported by performance in the post balance sheet period.
+Management believes sales growth is likely over the coming years, however for the purposes of this review a prudent approach has been adopted and static revenue over a five year period has been used in assessing the net present value of the asset.
+The result shows that the value in use exceeds the carrying value of the asset and management is satisfied that no impairment loss has occurred.